JKaraman93/helper-functions/notes3.md

 hyperparameter, which specifies the fraction of training instances to be used for training each tree.
 For example, if subsample=0.25, then each tree is trained on 25% of the training instances, selected randomly (Stochastic Gradient Boosting).

+### Additional Algorithms
+> Several other optimized implementations of Gradient Boosting are available in the Python ML ecosystem, in particular: XGBoost, CatBoost, and LightGBM.
+These libraries have been around for several years, they are all specialized for Gradient Boosting, their APIs are very similar to Scikit- Learn’s, and they provide many additional features, including GPU-acceleration: you should definitely check them out!
+Moreover, there’s a newcomer in the forest arena: TensorFlow Random Forests was released in 2021, and it provides optimized implementations of many Random Forest algorithms: plain Random Forests, Extra Trees, GBRT, and several more.